josevazquez/LMErrorKit/README.markdown

 ## Logging
 LMLog can be used for sending log messages.

-	//Available Levels are: Critical, Error, Warn, Notice, Info and Debug
+	// Available Levels are: Critical, Error, Warn, Notice, Info and Debug

 	#define LMLOG_LEVEL kLMLogLevelInfo